ep2lab/fumagno/README.md

 A recent version of Matlab is needed to run the code.
 FUMAGNO has been developed in Matlab 2016a Academic version.

-FUMAGNO depends on other Matlab packages that you can download from my GitHub
+FUMAGNO depends on other of our Matlab packages that you can download below:
 account:
 [magnetic_field](https://github.com/ep2lab/magnetic_field),
 [fluid_plasma](https://github.com/ep2lab/fluid_plasma),